 - links to other grief-related web sites

-We also list various bereavement services as a special community resource for South Australia (SA), but, for those outside SA, many of the listed organisations now have a national presence.
+We list various bereavement services as a community resource for South Australia (SA).
+For those outside SA, many of the listed organisations now have a national presence.

 We welcome feedback on the site, via our Feedback form.

 GriefLink began as a joint project between the National Association for Loss and Grief (South Australia) Inc. and the then Department of General Practice at the University of Adelaide in South Australia.

 The site was developed after extensive consultation and review with bereaved persons and a wide variety of carers and professionals working in the field of loss and grief in South Australia.
 The content and format of the site were evaluated by community groups using contemporary website evaluation methods and was launched in November 1999.

 GriefLink was initially funded by a grant in 1998 from the Department of Human Services for South Australia as a needed community resource for the state.
 GriefLink pages have been updated periodically with support from a number of community organisations.
-The 2018 extensive website upgrade was supported by a grant from Alfred James Funeral Homes, who continued to provide sponsorship in 2019 and 2020.
+The 2018 extensive website upgrade was supported by a grant from Alfred James Funeral Homes, who have continued to provide sponsorship in 2019 and 2020.